Ceri-Jane/milestone-project-one/TESTING.md

 ![New colour suggestion](assets/images/contrast-check-05.png)

-1. I checked the wave extension again after I used the new background colour for the navigation bar and footer and no contrast errors came up so I decided to keep the newe colour as it matched the website colour scheme really well and would not cause any issues for sight impared users.
+1. I checked the wave extension again after I used the new background colour for the navigation bar and footer and no contrast errors came up so I decided to keep the new colour as it matched the website colour scheme really well and would not cause any issues for sight impaired users.

 ![wave shows no more errors on contrast](assets/images/contrast-check-06.png)